What does CSEA stand for?

 Do the guidelines allow an adjustment for the parent who is paying for child care?

 Yes.
-The guidelines provide a credit for child care expenses for those children included in the order, relating to work, employment training or education.
+The guidelines provide a credit for child care expenses for those children included in the order, relating to work or employment training.
+The amount of the credit will vary depending on the age of the children.

 Is there any allowance for the parent who has to pay health insurance?

 Yes.
-The guidelines provide a credit for marginal, out-of-pocket costs of health insurance which will therefore affect the amount of the order.
+The guidelines provide an adjustment to income for the total out-of-pocket costs of the health insurance which covers the child.

 What does it mean to be "in default" of a Child Support order and what can happen to me if I go into default?